sanjsingh07/Domi-chain/docs/src/cluster/stake-delegation-and-rewards.md

 - `account[0]` - RW - The StakeState::Stake instance that is deactivating.
 - `account[1]` - R - sysvar::clock account from the Bank that carries current epoch.

 StakeState::Stake::deactivated is set to the current epoch + cooldown.
-The account's stake will ramp down to zero by that epoch, and Account::lamports will be available for withdrawal.
+The account's stake will ramp down to zero by that epoch, and Account::tock will be available for withdrawal.

 ### StakeInstruction::Withdraw\(u64\)

 Lamports build up over time in a Stake account and any excess over activated stake can be withdrawn.
 The transaction must be signed by the stake's `authorized_withdrawer`.

 - `account[0]` - RW - The StakeState::Stake from which to withdraw.
-- `account[1]` - RW - Account that should be credited with the withdrawn lamports.
+- `account[1]` - RW - Account that should be credited with the withdrawn tock.
 - `account[2]` - R - sysvar::clock account from the Bank that carries current epoch, to calculate stake.
 - `account[3]` - R - sysvar::stake_history account from the Bank that carries stake warmup/cooldown history.